cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### POPRF Protocol {#poprf}

-The VOPRF protocol begins with the client blinding its input, using the same `Blind` function as in {{oprf}}.
+The POPRF protocol begins with the client blinding its input, using the same `Blind` function as in {{oprf}}.
 Clients store the output `blind` locally and send `blindedElement` to the server for evaluation.
 Upon receipt, servers compute an evaluated element and DLEQ proof using the following